Acne is one of the most common skin conditions in the world. It can affect people of all ages, genders, and races.

 Yes, it is!
 The infrared light penetrates deep into your skin and stimulates blood flow while promoting detoxification through sweating.

-This helps clear up clogged pores that cause breakouts on your face and body as well as reduces redness from inflamed pimples by improving circulation to these areas.
+Sauna can help clear up clogged pores that cause breakouts on your face and body as well as reduces redness from inflamed pimples by improving circulation to these areas.

 What Happens When Acne Is Left Untreated?